:max_bytes(150000):strip_icc()/SPR-HOME-8-best-twin-mattresses-4150358-01-5fde45a5ce7f48cc88a6631119327f28.jpg)

 Material

-When selecting a mattress, you can choose between memory foam, traditional innerspring, or hybrid options that combine the two.
+When selecting a mattress, the most popular types that you'll encounter include memory foam, traditional innerspring, or hybrid options that combine the two.
 Memory foam tends to be heavier but can be compressed and delivered right to your home.
 Another advantage of a memory foam mattress is that it often lasts longer than innerspring or hybrid options, but it will depend on how much the mattress gets used.
 Innerspring mattresses are bulkier to ship but may be lighter and easier to move around.
+The Linenspa 8-Inch Memory Foam and Innerspring Mattress is a convenient bed-in-a-box option that offers the benefits of both innerspring and memory foam options.

 To help keep you comfortable throughout the night, consider the breathability of materials as well.
-Foam mattresses tend to be hot for some sleepers, so you may want one made with ventilated foam to allow airflow.
+Foam mattresses tend to be hot for some sleepers, so you may want one made with ventilated foam, like the Casper Original Mattress, to allow airflow.
+(For optimal breathability, Dr. Gibson recommends opting for natural materials like organic cotton, natural latex, or wool—though these often come at a higher price tag.)
 Choosing a mattress with a breathable cover, such as one made from 100 percent cotton, can also help you stay cool.

 Thickness